Reports & Resources Library

-HDC was fortunate enough to have three amazing Evans School students working with us over the past few months to study the regional fragmentation in King County and how it acts as a barrier to reaching the scale of preservation and production of affordable housing to meet the tremendous need of 156,000 affordable homes right now!
+HDC was fortunate enough to have three amazing Evans School students working with us over the in 2019 to study the regional fragmentation in King County and how it acts as a barrier to reaching the scale of preservation and production of affordable housing to meet the tremendous need of 156,000 affordable homes right now!

 Read “Growing Pains” and reach out with questions or comments!

 A report measuring the gap between the need for affordable homes and the availability in every state.
 In Washington state, there is only 29 affordable homes for every 100 low-income renter households.

 A report cataloging what someone in each state would need to earn in order to afford a market rate 2-bedroom apartment.
 In Washington, you would need to make $30.46/hour to afford a 2 bedroom rental home.
 We are also the 6th highest housing wage in the entire country.

 A report analyzing the eviction trends in Seattle, the disproportionate impact on marginalized communities, and the domino effect of eviction and homelessness.
 Among numerous data points extracted from the analysis, the startling figure of 52% of evictions happening for less than one month’s rent has inspired both local and state lawmakers to advocate for eviction reform.
 37% of respondents became unsheltered following their eviction.